shritej-koneru/Expense-Tracker-App/README.md

 ## 🤝 Acknowledgments

 This project was developed by students from **VRSEC, CSE - 3, (Design Thinking Group - 1)**, showcasing teamwork and practical application of design and development skills.

 ---

-## 📢 Feedback

-We'd love to hear your thoughts!
-If you encounter any issues or have suggestions for improvement, please reach out at [your email/contact link].

----